 Potential sources of match funding

-The Amey Community Fund offers financial assistance to local not-for-profit organisations that deliver benefits to the general public, biodiversity or the environment, within a 10 mile radius of a landfill site.
+The Amey Community Fund (external link) offers financial assistance to local not-for-profit organisations that deliver benefits to the general public, biodiversity or the environment, within a ten-mile radius of a landfill site.

-The Biffa Award was established in 1997 under the Landfill Communities Fund and through the Fund they support a wide range of community and environmental projects across the UK.
+The Biffa Award (external link) was established in 1997 under the Landfill Communities Fund and through the Fund they support a wide range of community and environmental projects across the UK.

-The Big Lottery Fund awards grants to UK organisations to help improve their communities.
+The Big Lottery Fund (external link)awards grants to UK organisations to help improve their communities.